How to Give a Cat Insulin

 Gently mix insulin before injection.

-Once you remove the insulin container from the fridge, mix it by gently rolling the vial between the palms of your hands.
-Do not shake the vial.
-Vigorous shaking can denature the proteins or risk frothing, both of which can affect your ability to deliver a safe dose.
+Insulin needs to be gently resuspended before administering.
+In general, the insulin bottle should be gently rolled between the palms of your hands to resuspend; avoid vigorous shaking as this can denature proteins or risk frothing, both of which can affect your ability to deliver a safe dose.
+The only exception to this rule is when using Vetsulin which instructs owner to vigorously shake prior to administration.
 Read more on the mistakes you can make when handling insulin.

 Pay attention to the insulin’s expiry date.